kapouer/express-dom-pdf/README.md

   output condition identifier
 - filename is automatically built from document title or page uri
 - query parameters are stored in "pdf" object
+- a second argument of pdf() can be a map of parameters sets, allowing easier configurations selection

 Breaking changes from 0.x versions:
 - filename parameter is ignored, pdf file is always attached